-And A bunch of people cares for exercising on the trainer in the reverse direction.
-It can result in a higher heart rate as well.
+- And a bunch of people cares for exercising on the elliptical trainer in the reverse direction.
+It can result in a harder experience and a higher heart rate as well.

-How to Know If I Am Doing Wrong on Elliptical?
+How to Know If I Am Doing Right on Elliptical?

-To know if you are doing wrong on elliptical, you should check the following list of frequent mistakes that you may have never been warned about while exercising on an elliptical:
+To know if you are doing right on the elliptical, you should check the following list of frequent mistakes that you may have never been warned about while exercising on an elliptical:

-1. Have you fallen prey for the ‘Fat Burn’ button?
+1. Have you fallen prey to the ‘Fat Burn’ button?

 2. Do you lean on the static handles?